 The Company periodically assesses the expected royalty and milestone payments using a combination of historical results, internal projections and forecasts from external sources.
-To the extent such payments are greater or less than the Company's initial estimates or the timing of such payments is materially different than its original estimates, the Company will prospectively adjust the amortization of the liability and the effective interest rate.
-From inception through December 31, 2018, the Company's effective annual interest rate was approximately 13.0%; however, currently the prospective rate is estimated to be approximately 7.0% as a result of lower projected European royalties from sales of Zalviso over the life of the liability because the product launch has been slower than originally anticipated.
-The effective interest rate for the three months ended March 31, 2019 and 2018 was approximately 7.0% and 13.6%, respectively.
+To the extent such payments are greater or less than the Company's prior estimates or the timing of such payments is materially different than its prior estimates, the Company prospectively adjusts the amortization of the liability and the effective interest rate.
+From inception through December 31, 2018, the Company's effective annual interest expense rate was approximately 13.0%.
+During the three months ended June 30, 2019, the Company made a material revision to its estimates which resulted in an interest income rate on the Royalty Monetization liability balance at a prospective average rate of approximately 4.2%, which will be applied over the remaining term of the agreement.
+The change in estimate of future payments to PDL was a result of lower projected European royalties and milestones from sales of Zalviso over the liability.
+The change in estimate results in interest income being recognized prospectively, over the remaining term of the agreement, as the estimated expected payments are less than the \$65.0 million in gross proceeds received.
+The Company currently estimates that future payments to PDL over the remaining life of the arrangement will be approximately \$36 million, therefore, a contingent gain of approximately \$29 million may be recognized when it is realized upon expiration of the liability at the end of the Royalty Monetization term.
+Due to the significant judgments and factors related to the estimates of future payments under the Royalty Monetization arrangement, there are significant uncertainties surrounding the amount and timing of payments and the probability of realization of the estimated contingent gain.